Poland hits grim milestone of 100,000 deaths from COVID-19

 Nearly a quarter of those deaths — some 24,000 — occurred in the most recent wave of infection that began in October, a period in which vaccines have been widely available in the European Union nation.

-Health Minister Adam Niedzielski said early Tuesday that 493 deaths of people with COVID-19 had been registered in the past day, pushing the death toll to over 100,000.
+Health Minister Adam Niedzielski said Tuesday that 493 deaths of people with COVID-19 had been registered in the past day, pushing the death toll to 100,254 in the central European nation of 38 million people.

-The vast majority of the deaths are among people who have not been vaccinated.
-The vaccination rate in Poland is 55.8%.
+The bleak marker comes as the number of new infections has recently fallen following a peak in what officials call the country’s “fourth wave” of COVID-19 driven by the delta variant, but as the omicron variant is spreading and another large infection wave is looming.

+The first two deaths from omicron were reported Monday, both of them in elderly and unvaccinated people.

 Poland now joins Italy, the U.K, France and Germany as those European nations that have recorded 100,000 deaths.